StefanoMarina/sysjack/README.md

 ```
 sudo apt-get install --no-recommends jackd2
-/sbin/setcap cap_ipc_lock,cap_sys_nice=ep /usr/bin/jackd
+sudo /sbin/setcap cap_ipc_lock,cap_sys_nice=ep /usr/bin/jackd
 ```

 The latter I have found on [this thread](https://www.linuxquestions.org/questions/slackware-14/current-and-jack-real-time-scheduling-4175672262/) and seems to be necessary for jackd to be able to obtain realtime privileges.
+May be needed for any process you want to run realtime.

 jackd2 should be preferred to jackd1 as it should have a fix with the infamous d-bus error.
 SYSJACK does take care of that too.